Alex Bregman Player Props: Astros vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.4 K/9, the ninth-best in the league.
+- The pitching staff for the Giants has a collective 9.3 K/9, which ranks 11th in the league.

-- The Giants' 4.95 team ERA ranks 25th among all league pitching staffs.
+- The Giants' 5.04 team ERA ranks 25th across all MLB pitching staffs.

-- Giants pitchers combine to allow the fourth-most home runs in baseball (41 total, 1.5 per game).
+- Giants pitchers combine to give up 41 total home runs at a rate of 1.5 per game (to rank 25th in the league).

-- The Giants will look to Stripling (0-1) in his third start of the season.
+- The Giants are sending DeSclafani (2-1) out for his sixth start of the season.
+He is 2-1 with a 2.70 ERA and 27 strikeouts through 30 2/3 innings pitched.

-- In his most recent time out on Sunday, April 23, the righty threw 3 1/3 innings against the New York Mets, allowing two earned runs while surrendering six hits.
+- His last appearance came on Thursday against the St. Louis Cardinals, when the righty went six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.